The Geometrical Structure of Phase Space of the Controlled Hamiltonian System with Symmetry: Some Developments

 It is a natural problem what and how we could do, if we define a controlled Hamiltonian system on the cotangent bundle $T^*Q$ by using a Poisson structure, and if symplectic reduction procedure given by Marsden et al. \cite{mawazh10} does not work or is not efficient enough.
 In Wang and Zhang \cite{wazh12}, we study the optimal reduction theory of a CH system with Poisson structure and symmetry, by using the optimal momentum map and the reduced Poisson tensor (resp. the reduced symplectic form).
 We prove the optimal point reduction, optimal orbit reduction, and regular Poisson reduction theorems for the CH system, and explain the relationships between OpCH-equivalence, OoCH-equivalence, RPR-CH-equivalence for the optimal reducible CH systems with symmetries and the CH-equivalence for the associated optimal reduced CH systems.
 This paper is published in Jour.
 Geom.
 Phys., 62(5)(2012), 953-975.\\

-The late professor Jerry Marsden had joined this research.
+The late Professor Jerrold E. Marsden had joined this research.
 When the paper was about to finish, he left us.
 We are extremely sad.
-H.Wang and Z.X.Zhang would like to acknowledge his understanding, support and help in more than two years of cooperation.\\
+H.Wang and Z. X. Zhang would like to acknowledge his understanding, support and help in more than two years of cooperation.\\